jdevoo/alphador/README.md

 ## Installation

-Install on a web server and access from a browser.
+Deploy on a web server and access from a browser.
+Assumes running Cassandra and Doradus.

 ## Usage

-Start clicking the connect button in the navbar to connect to your Doradus cluster.
-The user interface is loosely based on an object browser as those found in Smalltalk IDEs.
+Start clicking the connect button in the navbar to connect to your Doradus instance.
+The user interface is loosely based on an OO browser as those found in Smalltalk.

 ## History